RedisLabs/redislabs-docs/layouts/partials/embeds/backup-locations.md

 ### FTP server

-Before you configure backups to an FTP server, make sure that:
+Before you specify to backup to an FTP server, make sure that:

 - The RS cluster has network connectivity to the FTP server.
 - The user that you specify in the FTP server location has read and write priviledges.